 There is, of course, a great selection of Pubs in the town too, with Quinn’s being one of my favorites, I think it’s true what they say – Guinness really does taste different in Ireland.
 Quinn’s also serves lunch and dinner, either in the bar or in the upstairs restaurant.

-Newcastle has so much to offer and this is just a small selection of some of my favorite bits.
+The city of Newcastle has so much to offer; this is just a small selection of some of my favorite bits.
 It is perfect for a long weekend but also has enough to be suitable for a longer break too.
 So what are you waiting for?
 Get those flights booked and begin your exploration of this beautiful part of County Down.

 Visit www.discovernorthernireland.com for more information.